Caution

 For further information, see uscan(1) and the watch file section (Section 4.11) of the Debian Policy Manual.

-The source/format
+The source/format file¶

 This file indicates the format of the source package.
 It should contain a single line indicating the desired format:

-for packages wishing to explicitly declare the default format
+3.0 (native)for Debian native packages (no upstream version)3.0 (quilt)for packages with a separate upstream tarball1.0for packages wishing to explicitly declare the default format

 Note

-file should always exist.
+The debian/source/format file should always exist.
 If the file can

-not be found, the format 1.0
+not be found, the format 1.0 is assumed for backwards compatibility, but

 lintian(1) will warn you about it when you try to build a source